Syncano/syncano-testing-examples/README.md

 ```

 As you can see we have imported our `tempInstance.js` file that was generated using tool, there we have our scriptName.
-By referring to it by `tempInstance.scriptName` we can get it's value and use it in our test.
-Like see in snippet above.
+By referring to it by `tempInstance.scriptName` we can get it's value and use it in our tests.
+Just like in the snippet above.
-How cool is that?
-Now we don't need to create additional test cases before main test.
+How cool is that!?
+Now we don't need to create additional test cases before the main test.

-Thanks to that we have just created nightwatch test that will navigate to our `script-endpoints` page, fill required fields, with data, and then select from dropdown script that we created using our tool!
+Thanks to that we have just created nightwatch test that will navigate to our `script-endpoints` page, fill required fields with data, and then select a script that we created using our tool!

-But that's not all, we still need to write all selector for script-endpoint page.
+But that's not all, we still need to write all selectors for script-endpoint page.
 So let's create file named `scriptEndpointsPage.js` in our `tests` folder.
 This is how I'd created it.

 ```javascript